domeniconappo/smfr/README.md

 ### Rebuild and push smfr_base Docker image

+Whenever any change is made on smfr_base docker image (e.g. modifications to smfrcore.models code), the image must be rebuilt and pushed on docker registry.
 To push the image on efas Docker space, first you need to login with Docker:

 ```bash